 The first thing you have to do is get outside and take note at how your compost pile, or bin, fared during the winter.
 Is there any usable compost already at the bottom?
 Did any large debris, like branches, damage or fall into the pile?
 Is the compost bin still sturdy?
 Does it need a tune up?
 Or even need to be replaced?
 Although these questions will gather in your mind before you begin adding more material to the compost pile.

-Step Two: Mixing
+Step Two: Mix It Up

 Normally you should mix your compost pile at least once a week in order to mix oxygen and moisture into all the layers.
-However to speed up the composition, especially when you are trying to revive your compost pile, I suggest mixing at least 2-3 times a week.
-The mixing doesn't have to be a intense, just enough to mix the latest materials into the rest of the pile.
+However, to speed up the composition, especially when you are trying to revive your compost pile, I suggest mixing at least 2-3 times a week.
+The mixing doesn't have to be intense, just enough to mix the latest materials into the rest of the pile.

-Step 3: Adding Worms
+Step 3: Add Worms

 It may seem strange and for some might freak them out but adding worms to your compost helps dramatically!
 Now I’m for the fair treatment of all animals, even little worms, so only place in your compost bin if it is a bottomless bin, although you are treating the worms to a feast you don’t want to trap them!
 I usually go into the backyard after a spring shower and search under some rocks and in the garden for any worms.
 Once I find a few I gently pick them up and put them in my compost pile.
 Note don’t mix your compost on the same day you add the worms; you don’t want to kill any!
 The worms speed up the composition process by eating a lot of the organic material.
 I saw a huge increase in composition after adding worms to my pile last year.

-Step 4: Follow the 60/40 rule
+Step 4: Follow the 60/40 Rule

 When adding more material to your compost follow the following rule of 60% green and 40% brown.
 This refers to green materials like grass, vegetable scraps and such that are high in moisture and nitrogen; brown refers to dried leaves, dried up plants, anything already in the composition process.
 If you follow the 60/40 rule your compost will not only keep balanced moisture levels but you will have more nutrient soil in the end!

-Step 5: Keep the pile moist!
+Step 5: Keep the Pile Moist